andrescosta/jobico-cloud/README.md

 # HA Cluster with three worker nodes, two control plane servers and one load balancer.
 After the construction is completed (all pods Ready), it installs the scripts in the /services directory.
 ./cluster.sh new --nodes 3 --cpl 2 --services
 ```

+For more information, check [The cluster.sh commands reference](clustersh-command-reference)

 ### Using a YAML file

 The cluster description can be also specified by in a YAML file to faciliate the automation scripts: